chiyoi/chiyoi/README.md

 ---

 ## C
-C is a very first and very last programming language.
+C looks retro.
+It is one of the very first programming languages, but is good until now.

 We control the data on our own, and think like a computer.
 When designing algorithms in C, we are clear with the detailed work the computer will do for each step.

-C is one of the very first programming languages, but is good until now.

 ---